buildbotics/tpl-docs/Drawing Aids Library.md

 * DA.pathToDrawAlong - DA.pathToDrawAlong is a list of points in the form of {X: x, Y: y} and is the path upon which the things in DA.thingsToDraw will be drawn along.
 DA.pathToDrawAlong is optional, and if not provided will be assumed to be a horizontal line that starts at the origin {X: 0,Y: 0} and is the same length as the length of DA.thingsToDraw with zooming and spaces applied.

 ####Results
-drawAlong(DA) will return 0 if no errors are detected and -1 if an error is detected.
-The following properties are loaded into the argument object, DA depending on whether an error is detected.
+drawAlong(DA) will return 0 if no errors are detected or throw an error message if an error is detected.
+The following properties are loaded into the argument object, DA if no error is detected.
 * DA.newThings - If successful, drawAlong(DA) will return 0 and set DA.newThings to the list of things that result from executing drawAlong(DA).
 DA.newThings will be similar, and in the same form as the DA.thingsToDraw.
 If will differ by having the things drawn along DA.pathToDrawAlong and oriented, zoomed, and repeated as specified in the other controls provided in the DA object.

 ####Error Messages
-If drawAlong(DA) detects and error it will return -1 and throw one of the following error messages:
+If drawAlong(DA) detects an error, it will throw one of the following error messages:
 * "NO\_ARGUMENT" - drawAlong(DA) could not run because no argument (DA) was provided.
 * "INVALID\_ARGUMENT" - drawAlong(DA) could not run because the argument that was provided was not an object.
 * "THINGS\_TO\_DRAW\_NOT\_DEFINED" - drawAlong(DA) could not be exectuted because the DA.thingsToDraw property was not provided.